nveeee/notTwitter/README.md

 ### TODO

-[ ] - Change posts database to take in user nickname so names can be displayed with posts without a second API request
+[x] - Change posts database to take in user nickname so names can be displayed with posts without a second API request

-[ ] - Hook up Not Tweet button to API
+[x] - Hook up Not Tweet button to API

-[ ] - Create basic Post/Tweet display component to render feed to the screen
+[x] - Create basic Post/Tweet display component to render feed to the screen

 [ ] - Implement react-router-dom for navigation between pages

 [ ] - Add sidebar navigation: Profile, Settings, and Explore routes

+[ ] - Add Liking posts functionality to Database

+[ ] - Hook up liking functionality to front-end

+[ ] - Create Profile Pages for users

+[ ] - Add following functionality